Equilibrium states and entropy theory for Nica-Pimsner algebras: Introduction

 $(4)$ If in addition $h_X > 0$ then there exists a $\tau \in \Tr(A)$ such that $h_X = h_\tau$.\\ $(5)$ If $\be > h_X^{s,F}$ then $\Eq_\be^C(\N\T(X)) = \mt$ for all $C \subsetneq F$.
 In particular, if $\be > h_X^s$ then $\Eq_\be(\N\T(X)) = \Eq_\be^{\fty}(\N\T(X)) \simeq \Tr(A)$. } \end{proof}

-The strong entropy can be the greatest lower bound for the finite part depending on the structure of the product system.
-For example $h_X^s = \log \la$ for the Perron-Fr\"{o}benius eigenvalue of a higher-rank graph \cite{HLRS14}.
+The strong entropy can be the greatest lower bound for the non-finite parts depending on the structure of the product system.
+For example $h_X^s = \log \la$ for the Perron-Frobenius eigenvalue of a higher-rank graph \cite{HLRS14}.
 Proposition \ref{P:strong entropy} also yields existence of KMS${}_\infty$-states as limits of finite-type states.
 Thus another phase transition may occur at $\be = \infty$.

 \begin{proof}[\bf Theorem E] \emph{(Theorem \ref{T:ground}) Let $X$ be a product system of finite rank over $A$.
 Then there exists an affine weak*-homeomoprhism $\Psi$ between the states $\tau \in \S(A)$ and the ground states of $\N\T(X)$ such that